 Get familiar with the school's website: orientation, housing, and student health and disabilities offices.

 If needed, request housing and/or academic accommodations.
 You will need documentation which may include a letter or form signed by a doctor.

 Register for orientation!
 Go as early as possible.
 If class scheduling happens then, you will have more choices.

 Register for fall classes as early as possible.
 Buy textbooks for your classes.
 You may be able to rent an on-line version or buy used.
 Reach out to your roommate(s).
 If you are interested in Greek life, check out rush guidelines.
 Be aware of move-in dates and times.
 Clean up social media sites and change mailing addresses before move-in.
 Consider establishing a Health Care Power of Attorney.
 This can be helpful in situations where you need a trusted friend or family member to speak on your behalf in emergencies.
-More information can be found at http://mindpeacecincinnati.c. om/help-for- families/transitions/.
+More information can be found at http://mindpeacecincinnati.com/help-for-families/transitions/.

 Make tuition and housing payments.

 Register for housing as soon as you can.
 There will be more choices.
 Go to the doctor to get a checkup, vaccines, your medication list and a signed immunization form.
-This may b required to atter orientation and register for classes. , insurance po and pharmac benefits alon with insuran requirement pe your school. licy visit the h cy to know ng what is av ce If you nee s by therapy, s provider i If you hav accommo visit the E ed set up your in advance. ve Get a calendar and mark important dates for the semester.
-When you arrive on campus, meet with your freshman advisor.
+This may be required to attend orientation and register for classes.